Skip to main content

 The morning run, out of one person's head

-Bell Path turns absences into a covered, communicated day: fairness-ranked cover suggestions, duty reallocation, relief day sheets, and a staffroom display — from the same timetable staff already trust.
+Bell Path turns absences into a covered, communicated day: cover suggestions ranked by fairness, duty reassignment, relief day sheets, and a staffroom display, all from the timetable staff already use.

 See daily cover